 Going Hybrid: A New Working Model for Remote Legal Services

 Legal professionals are looking to modernize how they interact with their clients as businesses see a steady rise in remote working.
-Throughout the coronavirus pandemic, both lawyers and their clients have enjoyed the flexibility to request legal aid and offer consultations remotely with any device they choose and at their own convenience.
+In recent years, both lawyers and their clients have enjoyed the flexibility to request legal aid and offer consultations remotely with any device they choose and at their own convenience.
 But despite the surge in all things digital, human connection is still highly valued in legal assistance.
 To balance digitization with client expectations for a human connection, the human-digital hybrid model is an effective strategy for law firms.
 Whether nonprofit, pro bono, or traditional legal advice, it allows professionals to replicate the in-person experience in the digital world – and provide a differentiated client experience for their legal issues.

 In the webinar, Hybrid Work Model: The Future for the Legal Profession, Aaron Davis, Director of Product Marketing, and Francois Leblanc, Director of Technical Sales at OneSpan, share examples of how lawyers, legal aid organizations, and legal services providers can apply technologies that integrate a human connection into their processes and how a hybrid model will build a stronger connection and loyalty with clients over time.
 You can watch the full presentation on-demand.